 In 2020, 23 per cent of total ER hours were on a double-crewed ambulance.

 Hear from two Emergency Responders, Ben and Cornelius, on how they helped the Service during our response to the coronavirus in the below video.
 You can also read more profiles of volunteer responders and their contribution during the pandemic here.

 Emergency Responder scope of practice

-The core training of Emergency Responders is the FutureQuals Level 3 Certificate for Ambulance Service First Responders: Co-Responder qualification.
+The core training of Emergency Responders is the FutureQuals Level 3 Award for First Responders on Scene: Ambulance Service Co-Responder qualification.

 Emergency Responders also undertake regular Continuing Professional Development sessions throughout the year.